greenhouse/firstdata/README.md

 [![Build Status](https://secure.travis-ci.org/stevepeak/firstdata.png)](http://travis-ci.org/stevepeak/firstdata)

+> **IMPORTANT** This project is no longer maintained by @stevepeak.
+If you would like ownership over this repo I will transfer it.
+Thanks!

 ## Unofficial First Data's Global Gateway e4 Python Handler

 > This project is not endourced by myself or First Data.
 Please read disclaimer before use.
 Thanks